tegonal/scripts/README.md

 	local -r fn=$2

 	# resolves arr recursively via recursiveDeclareP and check that is a non-associative array
 	checkArgIsArray arr 1      # same as exitIfArgIsNotArray if set -e has an effect on this line checkArgIsFunction "$fn" 2 # same as exitIfArgIsNotFunction if set -e has an effect on this line

+	# shellcheck disable=SC2317   # is passed to checkArgIsArrayWithTuples by name
-	function describeTriple(){
+	function describeTriple() {
 		echo >&2 "array contains 3-tuples with names where the first value is the first-, the second the middle- and the third the lastname"
 	}
 	# check array with 3-tuples